Kirov7/cellular/README.md

 # cellular
-a simple container achieved by Golang
+a simple container achieved by Golang.

-This series will be updated in December 2022
+This series will be updated in December 2022.